jebeyer/jebeyer.github.io/research.md

 ### Mathematics

 <br/>
-I am currently in my sixth year at the University of Oklahoma, working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
+I am currently a PhD student at the University of Oklahoma, working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
 My research is focused on [cluster algebras](https://en.wikipedia.org/wiki/Cluster_algebra), a type of commutative ring with connections to many different areas of mathematics and physics.

 #### Papers